Majors in History

 A major in history consists of 30 SH in history including HIST 121 “Introduction to History and Methods” (3), and HIST 452 “Seminar in History” (3).

-- take a wide range of history courses (United States, European, area studies)
+- take a wide range of history courses (United States, European and global)

 - acquire a high level of proficiency in at least one foreign language